 This joint programme builds on the longstanding experience of PUNOs in the country and the early findings and lessons learned during the implementation of the PIP for the Northern and Southern Regions in the new post powershift context.
-PUNOs engaged in an extensive and comprehensive consultation process, including with contributing partners, to ensure a coherent and complementary joint programme.
-The proposed interventions were designed based on the mandate, capacity and footprint of PUNOs to avoid duplication of efforts and promote meaningful collaboration and synergies for transformational change in the Northern Region of Afghanistan.
+PUNOs engaged in an extensive and comprehensive consultation process, with contributing partners, to ensure a coherent and complementary joint programme.
+The proposed interventions were designed based on the mandate, capacity and footprint of PUNOs to avoid duplication of efforts and promote meaningful collaboration and synergies for transformational change in the South-Eastern Region of Afghanistan.

 Principles of operational independence, 'do no harm' and 'leave no one behind' (among others outlined in the TEF) are key foundational principles of this programme.
-PUNOs are also committed to mainstream approaches to promote human rights, gender equality and community empowerment.
-Women and girls, in particular, are part of the key target groups for this joint programme.
+PUNOs are also committed to mainstream approaches to

-1 United Nations Afghanistan - Press release (17 August 2021): 'United Nations staying to support aid response in Afghanistan | United Nations in Afghanistan
+&lt;sup>3 United Nations Afghanistan - Press release (17 August 2021): 'United Nations staying to support aid response in Afghanistan | United Nations in Afghanistan

-2As of 1 July 2023, the TEF has now evolved into the UN Strategic Framework for Afghanistan, UNSFA (2023-2025); references to TEF in this JP can also be read as references to UNSFA, which are closely aligned in terms of high-level outcomes and programmatic scope.
+&lt;sup>4 As of 1 July 2023, the TEF has now evolved into the UN Strategic Framework for Afghanistan, UNSFA (2023-2025); references to TEF in this JP can also be read as references to UNSFA, which are closely aligned in terms of high-level outcomes and programmatic scope Under the UNSFA 2023-2025, the Output 2 and Output 3 of the STFA JP have been merged into one under Outcome 2 of the UNSFA.
+After adoption of the UNSFA, STFA's reporting will be aligned with UNSFA accordingly.